Bira/octopus-carnival/_posts/2022-12-31-felldrakes.md

 marks aided in tracking any culprits that escaped.

 Leaping Felldrakes are Level 1 Lurkers with 26 HP.
 They have ground and climb speeds of 6.
-Their basic **bites** are a little bit weak, but they can use **Neck Bites** against targets granting them combat advantage.
+Their basic **bites** are a little weak, but they can use **Neck Bites** against targets granting them combat advantage.
 This deals about double the damage of a basic bite and allow the drake to grab the target (escape DC 12), dealing them ongoing 5 damage while the grab lasts.

 The drake's **Flying Leaps** allow them to fly 3 squares without provoking opportunity attacks.
 If they have cover, concealment, or no enemies within 5